 Setting boundaries is fundamental to building healthy relationships.
-We probably all agree on this but may have different ideas about what boundaries are and how to set them.
-This week, I want to discuss some pitfalls of setting boundaries, and then offer some alternatives and other tips.
+We probably all agree on this, but we may have different ideas about what boundaries are and how to set them.
+This week, I want to discuss some pitfalls of setting boundaries and then offer some alternatives and other tips of the art of boundary setting.

-A boundary separates one person’s thoughts, feelings, and actions from another person’s.
-In other words, it defines where you leave off, and I begin.
+A boundary separates one person’s thoughts, feelings, and actions from another’s.
+In other words, it defines where you leave off and I begin.
 Different kinds of relationships have different boundaries.

 Boundaries fall along a spectrum:

-- In reality, we set boundaries by changing our own actions, not by coercing or manipulating others.
+- In reality, we set boundaries by changing our actions, not coercing or manipulating others.

 - Actions set boundaries, not words.
 Oral demands lead to power struggles.